 FZ:OZ - FZ plays FZ - Joe's series - Philly '76: the 5- and 6-piece band

-Phyniox, Reeny ra, Any downers?, Kaiser rolls, Keep it greasy (1976), Black napkins, Rhythm guitar solo, City of tiny lights
+Phyniox, Reeny ra, Any downers?, Kaiser rolls, Keep it greasy (1976), Black napkins, Lonely person devices, Rhythm guitar solo, City of tiny lights

 Zoot allures: harmonies - preferred and unstable chords?

-Wind up working in a gas station, The torture never stops (1976), Friendly little finger, Zoot allures, Disco boy
+Wind up working in a gas station, The torture never stops (1976), Find her finer, Friendly little finger, Zoot allures, Disco boy

 Sleep dirt: harmonies (ctnd.) and vamps